 Invite People Because They Won’t Invite Themselves

-Some of my closest friends have yet to step foot into my apartment.
-I asked every one of those friends why and each gave a similar response.
-“You never asked us to come over.”
+Some of my closest friends have yet to set foot in my apartment.
+I asked every one of those friends why and each gave a similar response: “You never asked us to come over.”

-Don’t be under the assumption that people will just drop by or offer to see the new place.
+Don’t live under the assumption people will just drop by or offer to see the new place.
 You need to explicitly ask people to stop by and check out the new digs.
-Make your home the default living room for watching wrestling PPVs or monthly poker nights or the meeting spot before jaunts with the running club.
+Make your home the default living room for watching wrestling PPVs, monthly poker nights, or meeting up before jaunts with the running club.
 People won’t want to intrude on your new life unless you ask.

 Learn About Yourself Again

 Besides cooking, find other acts of self-improvement to fill time.
 Don’t be afraid to try new hobbies you’ve been putting off because there “wasn’t enough time.”
-Start with simple and cheap things like reading, drawing, DIY hobbies, or even learning an instrument and trying to stay clear of hobbies that require a lot of money, time, and space.
+Start with simple and cheap things like reading, drawing, DIY hobbies, or even learning an instrument.
+Try to stay clear of pursuits that require a lot of money, time, and space.

-Living alone doesn’t have to feel like punishment or a prison.
+Living alone after a divorce doesn’t have to feel like punishment.
 It will take time to get accustomed to the added responsibilities, the silence, and the sudden absence of your family.
-Just like everything in life, the occasional solitude will get easier over time.
+But, just like everything in life, the occasional solitude will get easier over time.